unrealcv/unrealcv/docs/plugin/install.rst

 	# Install the latest version of unrealcv, the build.py depends on unrealcv.automation module
     python build.py
     # This script will search common Unreal Engine folders of Windows and Mac
-    # If this script fails to find UE4 installation path, you can also manually specify the engine path
+    # If this script fails to find the Unreal Engine installation path, you can also manually specify the engine path
-    python build.py --UE4 {UE4}
+    python build.py --UE {UE_PATH}
     # For example
-    # python build.py --UE4 "/Users/Shared/Epic Games/UE_4.16"
+    # python build.py --UE "/Users/Shared/Epic Games/UE_5.2"

 After running this command you should see ``Automation.Execute: BUILD SUCCESSFUL`` and the plugin binaries will be produced in the ``Plugins/UnrealCV`` folder.
 Then you can copy the compiled plugin to Plugins folder.